dabao1955/kernel_build_action/lxc/README.md

 ## Install

-1. Create a folder inside your kernel source tree, for example `utils`, then place the Kconfig in there.
+1. Create a folder inside your kernel source tree, for example `lxc`, then place the Kconfig in there.
-2. Add a line into the root Kconfig: `source "utils/Kconfig"`.
+2. Add a line into the root Kconfig: `source "lxc/Kconfig"`.

 Sample final Kconfig: